 Bapubhai B. Patel and Joe Krumm were both lifelong supporters of the media arts.
-Joe worked as NCSD’s Director of Community and Government relations and was essential in building strong, collaborative relationships between the District and students, their families, and the community.
+Joe worked as NCSD’s Director of Community and Government Relations and was essential in building strong, collaborative relationships between the North Clackamas School District and students, their families, and the community.

 Chartwells Culinary Scholarship

-The Chartwells Culinary Scholarship is designed to decrease financial burden for North Clackamas School District graduating seniors who are participants of the Sabin-Schellenberg Culinary program and will be seeking a certification in a Culinary Arts, Nutrition Services, Food Science, or a similar program.
+The Chartwells Culinary Scholarship is designed to decrease financial burdens for North Clackamas School District graduating seniors who are participants in the Sabin-Schellenberg Culinary program and will be seeking a certification in a Culinary Arts, Nutrition Services, Food Science, or a similar program.